ucsb-cs156-s23/team03-s23-7pm-3/issues/issue33_update_book_to_use_backend.md

-Change 3rd model frontend to use Java backend
+Change Book frontend to use Java backend

 # Acceptance Criteria: